lmfacchini/poolstream-crypto/README.md

-# @poolstream/offline
+# @poolstream/crypto

-**A lightweight and secure library for generating wallets and signing cryptocurrency transactions offline.**
+**A lightweight and secure library for generating wallets and signing cryptocurrency transactions.**
 Built for self-custody, multi-chain compatibility, and developer flexibility.

 ## 📚 Table of Contents